Will Property in an Irrevocable Trust with a Power of Appointment Receive a Step-Up in Basis?

 Question:

-If my mother transfers real estate into 3 separate nominee trusts and her Irrevocable Trust is the 100% beneficiary of each, does the transfer result in a capital gains tax and a step-up in basis to her beneficiaries?
-As Donor of the Irrevocable Trust, if she reserves a Limited Power/Special Power of Appointment “exercisable during her lifetime by written instrument to the Trustee to appoint the remaining principal and any undistributed income of the Trust, outright or upon trusts, powers of appointments, conditions or limitations, to members of the class consisting of the donor’s issues of all generations, or charitable organizations other than government entities, but no such power or payment shall be used to discharge a legal obligation of the Donor,” will this cause the property contained in the Irrevocable Trust to be included in the Donor’s estate for tax purposes?
-Do her beneficiaries of the Trust receive a step-up in basis when they receive the property?
+If my mother transfers real estate into 3 separate nominee trusts and her irrevocable trust is the 100% beneficiary of each, does the transfer result in a capital gains tax and a step-up in basis to her beneficiaries?
+As donor of the irrevocable Trust, if she reserves a limited power of appointment exercisable during her lifetime by written instrument to the trustee to appoint the remaining principal and any undistributed income of the trust to members of the class consisting of her children or grandchildren or to charitable organizations, will this cause the property contained in the trust to be included in her estate for tax purposes?
+Do her beneficiaries of the trust receive a step-up in basis when they receive the property?

 Response: